Leaving Columbia (Scholars)

 Your program end date on your DS-2019 reflects the completion of your program.
 If you are leaving earlier than the current end date on it, we must change the date in your SEVIS record and issue an updated DS-2019.

 Be aware of the 12 and 24-month bars that prevent repeat participation as a J-1 scholar.
 This does not apply to short-term scholars.

 Does section 4 of your DS-2019 indicate that you are a student intern?
 If yes, there is a very important requirement you must complete before you leave.
-Please complete the Student Intern Evaluation Form with your faculty sponsor.
-Use our Upload Form to send it to us.
+Please complete the Student Intern Evaluation Form with your faculty sponsor and email it to Gabriel Saravalli-Burchfield.

 Your legal status is connected to your continued employment and not only the expiration date of your I-94 arrival/departure record that has a specific date on which your authorized stay expires.
 These employee statuses do not have an additional grace period.

 Make sure you can get your W-2 or 1042-S form during tax season after you leave.
 You can get the W-2 electronically but for the 1042-S, which reports stipends and tax-exempt income, you must inform the Human Resources Service Center 212-851-2888 of a valid address for it to be sent.